FabricMC/fabric-meta/README.md

 ### /v2/versions/loader

-Lists all of the loader versions
+Lists all of the loader versions.

 ```json
 [